-I started my blog Foodensity in January 2016 with the aim of being a reference website for the fine chocolate industry.
-My audience is mainly made up of fine chocolate producers and professionals, and secondly, chocolate consumers, looking for inspiration and education focused on complex and recurring topics in the fine chocolate industry.
-To this end, I love creating in-depth articles on each topic, giving the reader a different angle from what they can already find online, whether to improve their business as a maker/professional or their approach as a consumer.
+Foodensity has the aim of being a reference website for the fine chocolate industry.
+My audience is mainly made up of fine chocolate producers and professionals, and secondly, chocolate consumers and foodies, looking for inspiration and education focused on complex and recurring topics in the fine chocolate industry.
+To this end, I love creating in-depth articles on each topic, giving the reader a different angle from what they can already find online, whether to improve their business as a brand/professional or their approach as a consumer/lover.

 What I can do for your brand

 Antonella collaborated with us for the labeling and nutritional claims of our first product.
 As a startup, it was such a benefit and relief to count on her great expertise and broad knowledge of current European legislation.
 Totally recommended!

 My policy is to offer my readers the highest transparency, be it based on objective or subjective criteria.

 If you are a brand and would be pleased to send me your products, know that I can accept the gifts only if I feel you are aligned with my values.